Hank Snow

-Clarence Eugene "Hank" Snow (May 9, 1914 – December 20, 1999) was a Canadian country music guitarist, singer, and songwriter.
+Clarence Eugene "Hank" Snow (May 9, 1914 – December 20, 1999) was a Canadian-American country music guitarist, singer, and songwriter.
 He recorded 140 albums and charted more than 85 singles on the Billboard country charts between 1950 and 1980.
 Snow had success on country music record charts with his songs including: "I'm Moving On", "The Golden Rocket", "The Rhumba Boogie", "I Don't Hurt Anymore", "Let Me Go, Lover!", "I've Been Everywhere", and "Hello Love".

 Hank Snow wrote songs about a wide range of topics including joy, freedom, travel, anguish, and love.
 His work was often inspired by his personal experiences, such as his childhood in a small town in rural Nova Scotia.
 He experienced extreme poverty, abuse, and physically punishing labor during the Great Depression.
 His mother encouraged him to pursue his dream of becoming an entertainer like his idol, country star Jimmie Rodgers.

 Snow received various music awards and is a member of the Country Music Hall of Fame, the Canadian Country Music Hall of Fame, and the Canadian Music Hall of Fame.
 The Hank Snow Home Town Museum in Liverpool, Nova Scotia, is dedicated to his life and work.

 Early life

 Clarence Eugene "Hank" Snow was born on May 9, 1914 in the small community of Brooklyn in Queens County, Nova Scotia, to George Snow (1886-1966) and Maude Marie Hatt (1889-1953).
 He was the fifth of six children, of whom the two eldest died in infancy.
 His parents were married on November 10, 1909, in Liverpool, Nova Scotia.
 In his autobiography, Snow describes his parents' struggle to feed their four remaining children during hard financial times.
 His father worked for low pay as a foreman in sawmills, often far from home, while his mother helped support the family by washing clothes and scrubbing floors.
 Both parents showed musical talent.
 Snow said his father loved to sing, and described his mother as an accomplished singer who played piano during silent films at the local theatre and sometimes performed in minstrel shows.
 She also enjoyed playing her pump organ.

 Snow's parents legally separated when he was eight, and the local Overseer of the Poor decided he and his siblings should be taken from their mother due to her financial difficulties.
 One sister moved in with an aunt while the other two were sent to separate foster homes.
 Snow went to live with his paternal grandmother, who forbade him from mentioning his mother and abused him.
 After divorcing his father, Hank's mother married Charles Tanner in 1930.
-Tanner was frequently violent and abusive towards Snow.
-Gradually, Snow began visiting his mother in nearby Liverpool, and eventually, after his grandmother's attempt to send him to reform school failed, he was allowed to rejoin his mother.
+Unwilling to work, Snow began visiting his mother in nearby Liverpool, and eventually, after his grandmother's attempt to send him to reform school failed, he was allowed to rejoin his mother.